-Week No Day Session Distance (km) RunCrew Comments 1 Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
-Tuesday Intervals 5k approx. in total 4 x 2 min. at an RPE of 7-8, with 2 min standing recovery in between.
+Week No Day Session Distance RunCrew Comments Pilates, core-strength, yoga, strength with a PT, Monday Cross Train swimming and cycling are all good examples of effective cross training for running.
+4 x 2 min. at an RPE of 7-8, with 2 min. standing recovery 5k approx. Tuesday Intervals in total in between.
 10 min. slow jog warm-up and cool-down.
-Wednesday Rest Active recovery/rest day.
-Thursday Recovery Run 4k approx. in total Easy paced run of 20 min at an RPE of 4-5.
-Just stay nice and relaxed.
+Wednesday Active recovery/rest day.
+Rest 4k approx. Easy paced run of 20 min. at an RPE of 4-5.
+Thursday Recovery Run in total Just stay nice and relaxed.
 Friday Rest Active recovery/rest day.
-Saturday Tempo Run 6k approx. in total 10 min continuous effort at an RPE of 6-7.
-This should be hard but controlled, not quite as fast as your intervals from Tuesday.
-10 min slow jog warm-up and cool-down.
-Sunday Long Run 8k approx. in total Steady long run of 40 min at an RPE of 5.
+10 min. continuous effort at an RPE of 6-7.
+This should 6k approx. be hard but controlled, not quite as fast as your Saturday Tempo Run in total intervals from Tuesday.
+10 min. slow jog warm-up and cool-down.
+Steady long run of 40 min. at an RPE of 5.
 Don't force the pace on this run, just aim to get through the duration.
-Save the fast running for Tuesday and Saturday.
+8k approx. in Sunday Long Run total Save the fast running for Tuesday and Saturday.